 Communication and project management

 Effective communication is essential for successfully managing and executing a product development program.
 Although this may be blatantly obvious, it is ironically poorly implemented in most product design programs, especially by outsourced industrial design companies.
 Reputable design firms diligently maintain comprehensive records and frequently update key people on the product development team with critical information.
 Effective project management requires all participants to understand the big picture and share a common vision of the proposed final design solution.
 This unified perspective is attained by communicating the project objectives and convincing the team that the requirements are essential for a successful product introduction.
 Typically, as designs progress new information, problems and opportunities present themselves, requiring the original specifications to be modified.
 These changes must often include many voices to objectively weigh trade-offs before critical modifications in product specifications are made.
-Great project management and communication requires the design firm to assume a leadership role in identifying these crucial moments, then conveying the information to the client.
+Great project management and communication require the design firm to assume a leadership role in identifying these crucial moments, then conveying the information to the client.
 It’s the responsibility of the industrial design company to verify their client is aware of critical design decisions and that they agree with the project direction.
 These decisions not only affect the final product but also the schedule and development budget.

 Expertise and capabilities

 The fundamental value of any industrial design company is ultimately based on their expertise, capabilities and core competencies.
-Every design firm has a signature which is represented in its designs, type of service and overall design approach or methodology.
+Every design firm has a signature that is represented in its designs, type of service and overall design approach or methodology.
 Some design firms are well known for trendy designs and styling, others are more technically inclined, some excel in human factors and there are those who have strengths in marketing and branding.
 It’s important for you to connect with a design firm whose culture is compatible with your company’s and whose expertise is ideally suited to your project requirements.
 For example, selecting a trendy consumer-focused design firm to design a highly complex medical device is not a good idea.
 The design concepts may look very stylish, but the designs will suck.
 A design firm with a proven track record in human factors research and a highly experienced engineering team would be a much more appropriate fit.
-Some design firms include a large staff engineers in various disciplines ranging from mechanical engineering to electrical and software development.
-Although one stop shopping may be appealing, it may not be the best decision because the cost of retaining a staff of top-level engineers is very high, providing you with second- or third-rate engineers to design your product.
+Some design firms include a large staff of engineers in various disciplines ranging from mechanical engineering to electrical and software development.
+Although one-stop shopping may be appealing, it may not be the best decision because the cost of retaining a staff of top-level engineers is very high, providing you with second- or third-rate engineers to design your product.
 It’s advisable to prioritize your project requirements, objectively assess your internal resources and contract with a design firm with exceptional expertise in those areas missing from your team.

 Honesty & integrity

 All industrial design companies have one thing in common, they all claim to be the best.
 Very few however discuss or promote their integrity and honesty.
 These two words represent the foundation of all business transactions but ironically are rarely broadcasted or promoted as important criteria for successful business partnerships.
 It’s difficult to assess the integrity of a design firm but since it’s not represented in websites, company portfolios or contracts.
 However, it can be evaluated by acute observation and asking carefully crafted questions.
 These two important qualities affect everything from the moment a contract is signed to the moment the last check is endorsed.
 A design firm conducting business with high morals and integrity will clearly define the tasks to be completed during each stage of design.
 They will accept responsibility for their work and provide assurances that the work will comply with your expectations.
 An honest industrial design company will not surprise their clients with unexpected surcharges or create endless excuses for project delays.
-An honest firm will also create honest designs which express a product based on its use, the end user and its function.
+An honest firm will also create honest designs which express a product based on its use, the end-user and its function.
 Industrial design companies that maintain a high level of integrity also tend to also be more flexible in their workflow.
 They will free express opinions in the best interests of their client’s needs which may not necessarily coincide with upper management’s direction or political pressures within an organization.
 These openly transparent policies are directly derived from honest business practices.
 Another major benefit of these policies is a very high level of creativity and innovation.
 Neither of these attributes can be fully appreciated without uninhibited, fearless, fluid thinking.

 Company size and staff

 Finally, the last consideration is company size and staff.
 In short, bigger is NOT better!
 Bigger is simply bigger.
 Project managers and middle management within medium to large corporations tend to gravitate toward larger industrial design companies because they feel safer with a larger firm.
 The average person thinks a larger firm is more established, they have more resources, and they have more to lose if things go wrong.
 A matter of fact none of these misconceptions is true.
 A larger firm may or may not be as well established as a smaller firm with a much longer history.
-Although a lager firm will have a higher body count, it doesn’t necessarily mean the staff is highly skilled, competent or experienced.
+Although a larger firm will have a higher body count, it doesn’t necessarily mean the staff is highly skilled, competent or experienced.
 Higher overhead and operational expenses may decrease a design firms asset value.
 Larger design firms are easier to identify due to more aggressive marketing and sales campaigns which is one of the main reasons they identified as a candidate for a project.
 High quality, high performance, smaller boutique design firms are much more difficult to spot and are often overlooked.
 Ironically a smaller highly experienced design firm typically provides much more value than a much larger firm.

 Smaller boutique design firms with two to five highly skilled designers and engineers work much more efficiently than their larger counterparts since they typically process multiple project disciplines concurrently.
 Their extensive experience, vast knowledge and flexibility to multitask across a broad range of design parameters provides them with an unparalleled ability to quickly solve complex problems without the need to attend countless meetings.
 Smaller specialized industrial design firms with the right staff can be compared to a special forces team in the military or a highly skilled family of master artists focused on delivering perfect design solutions within budget.